-In order to avoid possible contact of the hood to the headlamp doors, care should be taken in raising the hood with the headlamps up, or shut off the headlamps prior to opening the hood.
+In order to avoid possible contact of the hood to the headlamp doors, either take care in raising the hood with the headlamps up, or turn off the headlamps prior to opening the hood.

-To open the hood, first pull the handle located inside the vehicle.
+To open the hood, first pull the handle located inside the vehicle below the instrument panel on the driver's side.